d-dof/survey_in_m2/survey_in_m2.md

 <a name="biggio2012poisoning"> </a>[47] Battista Biggio, Blaine Nelson, and Pavel Laskov.
 Poisoning attacks against support vector machines.
 In *Proceedings of the 29th International Conference on Machine Learning*, pages 1467–1474, 2012.

 <a name="shafahi2018poison"> </a>[48] Ali Shafahi, W Ronny Huang, Mahyar Najibi, Octavian Suciu, Christoph Studer, Tudor Dumitras, and Tom Goldstein.
 Poison frogs! targeted cleanlabel poisoning attacks on neural networks.
 In *Advances in Neural Information Processing Systems*, pages 6103–6113, 2018.

+<a name="liu2019unified"> </a>[49] Xuanqing Liu, Si Si, Jerry Zhu, Yang Li, and Cho-Jui Hsieh.
+A unified framework for data poisoning attack to graph-based semi-supervised learning.
+In *Advances in Neural Information Processing Systems*, pages 9780– 9790, 2019.